 - i.
 If a student fails in a theory course(s), the student shall do reappearance registration for that course(s) in the subsequent semesters or when it is offered in future. - ii.
 On registration, a student may attend the classes for the reappearing the registered course(s), if the student wishes.
 However, the attendance requirement (vide Section 5) is not compulsory for such course(s). - iii.
 If the theory course(s), in which the student has failed, is an elective, the student may register for the same elective course(s) in the subsequent semesters or when it is offered in future. - iv.
 The student who fails in any Lab shall register for the same when it is offered in future, and repeat the course.
-In this case, the student shall attend the classes, satisfy the attendance requirements (vide Section 5) and appear for the all the continuous assessments as mentioned in scheme of valuation for Laboratory courses.
-The facility of Reappearance Registration is not available for such course(s).
+In this case, the student shall attend the classes, satisfy the attendance requirements v.

-v.
 If a student is prevented from writing End Semester Examination of a course(s) due to lack of attendance or any other reasons, the student has to register for that course(s) again, when offered in future, attend the classes and fulfill the attendance requirements as per Section 5.
 If the course(s), in which the student has lack of attendance, is an Elective course(s), the studentmay register for the same Elective course(s) in the subsequent semesters or when offered in future.